cjohansson/emacs-phps-mode/README.md

-# PHPs - Another Semantic Major-Mode for PHP in Emacs
+# PHPs - Semantic Major-Mode for PHP in Emacs

 [![License GPL 3](https://img.shields.io/badge/license-GPL_3-green.svg)](https://www.gnu.org/licenses/gpl-3.0.txt)
 [![Build Status](https://api.travis-ci.com/cjohansson/emacs-phps-mode.svg?branch=master)](https://app.travis-ci.com/github/cjohansson/emacs-phps-mode)

-**Goal**: An Emacs major mode for PHP scripting language which aims at making a full semantic integration.
+**Goal**: An Emacs major mode for PHP scripting language which aims at making a full syntax and semantic integration.
 Currently at *usable* stage.

-This mode does not require PHP installed on your computer because it has a built-in elisp based semantic lexer.
-It supports all PHP versions and Emacs >= 26.
+This mode does not require PHP installed on your computer because it has a built-in elisp based lexer and parser.
+It also works over TRAMP for the same reason.
+It supports Emacs >= 26.

 ## Features